-Would people have the same reactions if I said I lived in Germany?
+Would people have the same reactions if I said I lived in Poland?
+Maybe.
 Probably not.

 Someone wise told me a long time ago that what people think about you is none of your business.
 But if they’re basing what they think off of assumptions that aren’t true, it makes me want to set things straight.
 How do I do that?
 I don’t lead with the fact that I live in France.

 I feel more at ease when the conversation doesn’t start with where I live and that people get to know me for me.
 It’ll come up in conversation eventually, but when you mention you live in France, I feel like it gives off a certain first impression that can backfire.
 There’s nothing wrong with living abroad in France, but when you’ve had weird reactions enough times, you start to question where it’s coming from.

 It’s even happened in exchanges with people I’ll never see again.
 Let’s take shopping in the USA.
 At many mall stores, employees are required to offer a store credit card and can be pushy when you say no. When a simple no won’t suffice, I’ve resorted to telling them I am no longer a U.S. resident to shut the conversation down.
 Without being a U.S. resident with a permanent address, you can’t get a store credit card.